Fur farming: Mink

 Mink have been farmed for fur in the United States for 130 years, though domestic demand for fur started to decline rapidly by the late 1980s.
 In 2010, the U.S. ranked fifth in production behind Denmark, China, the Netherlands, and Poland.
 Mink typically breed in March and give birth to their litters in May.
 Farmers vaccinate the young kits for botulism, distemper, enteritis, and, if needed, pneumonia.
 They are slaughtered in November and December.
 Methods for euthanizing animals on fur farms, as on all farms, are detailed in the American Veterinary Medical Association's Report on Euthanasia which is used as a guideline for state departments of agriculture which have jurisdiction over all farms raising domesticated livestock, including mink.

 The white mink, a northern European breed, was introduced into Canada in 1968.
 Most mink production in Canada occurs in Nova Scotia which, with 116 licensed farms in 2016, generated revenues of nearly $54 million by contributing approximately 1.4 million pelts to global markets.
 That accounted for an average of half of all Canada's mink pelts.
 Production of black mink in particular has grown significantly since 2000, with emerging markets in Russia, China, and South Korea accounting for most of the new demand.
 Black mink was first bred in Nova Scotia in the late 1950s and has proven popular as a versatile colour.
-Most Nova Scotia fur product is sold in China where it is manufactured into luxury garments.